 Looking to move away from meaningless grades and towards authentic feedback and assessment?
 Check out some of these templates (linked below), some of which are editable so you can make them your own.
-See my blog post that first mentions these templates here, and please remember to Venmo Paul here for the use of this resource.
+See my blog post that first mentions these templates here.

 - Writing Reflection